pailabteam/pailab/doc/source/tutorial.rst

 Retrieving measures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The measurement values are also stored as a repository object in the repository (see :py:class:`pailab.repo_objects.measure`).
 One can simply retrieve them by calling the repositories
-:py:meth:`pailab.repo.MLRepo.get` method which can be used to retrieve all objects stored in the repository.
+:py:meth:`pailab.ml_repo.repo.MLRepo.get` method which can be used to retrieve all objects stored in the repository.

 .. literalinclude:: ../../tests/tutorial_test.py
     :language: python